-Ride two chairlifts over stunning volcanic terrain and ancient lava flows to an altitude of 2020 meters above sea level, $30 Adult, $17 Youth, $69 Family.
-Under 5’s go free.
-Lifts run 9am-4pm weather dependent except Christmas Day.
+Ride The Sky Waka over stunning volcanic terrain and ancient lava flows to an altitude of 2020 meters above sea level.

-Join us at Mt Ruapehu on our Volcanic Short Walks.
-There are a variety of walks suitable for a range of abilities, with great photo opportunities of the Tongariro National Park.
+There are a variety of walks at Mt Ruapehu suitable for a range of abilities, with great photo opportunities of the Tongariro National Park.
 These free walks are a must-do!
-Meads Wall Walk – An easy 30 minute walk through cinematic history.
-Meads Wall was a filming location for the Lord of the Rings Trilogy.
+Meads Wall Walk – An easy 30 minute walk, Meads Wall was a filming location for the Lord of the Rings Trilogy.